 Note: If you are creating a Bootable USB using another computer.
 Please see below for other options and set according to the computer on which you’ll install the Windows 10.

 Don’t touch other settings unless you need to.
-Btw here are basic explanations of the settings.
+Please refer to the explanations given in this article for basic Rufus settings.
 (In descending order)

-- Partition System: Each option works fine.
-GPT partition system can be seen on newer laptop and desktop computers.
+- Partition System: Each option works well.
+The GPT partition system is commonly seen on newer laptops and desktop computers.

-- File System: The default is FAT32, But NTFS works fine.
+- File System: The default is FAT32, but NTFS can also be used.

 Linux (Ubuntu and rest)